AdaCore/gnatstudio/docs/users_guide/extending.rst

 You can customize the list of toolchains and their values presented in the project editor (see :ref:`The_Project_Wizard`) with the XML configuration files.
-GPS's default list is contained in :file:`toolchains.xml`.
+GNAT Studio's default list is contained in :file:`toolchains.xml`.
 You can add your own toolchain by providing an XML description with the following tags:

 * :file:`<toolchain_default>`